 1. Lily’s Original Dark Chocolate: Made with 55% fair trade cocoa beans and stevia, it’s one of the best Keto-friendly chocolates, with a hint of vanilla.
 It is also gluten-free.

-5. Choczero 70% dark chocolate squares: Sugar-free and low carb, these chocolate squares are a perfect fit for a Keto-friendly diet.
+5. Choczero's Keto Bark: Sugar-free and low carb, this range of chocolate bark is a perfect fit for a Keto-friendly diet.

-6. Kiss My Keto- Keto Dark Chocolate: Offering four varieties of flavors, kiss my Keto chocolates include low carb sweeteners that help keep your carb intake in check.
+6. Kiss My Keto Chocolate Bars: Offering four varieties of flavors, kiss my Keto chocolates include low carb sweeteners that help keep your carb intake in check.

 Adding Keto Chocolate to Your Diet for Better Health